Everybody hates long wait times. Here is how you make them history.

 The attitude towards waiting in a phone queue is changing over time.
 While most companies aim to answer calls within 20 seconds, they are generally not succeeding.

+If the problem impeeds the customer from performing a critical action or involves their funds rather than being informational, they may have no option but to wait, only that there is a breaking point.
 In 2014, Talkdesk reports, one study found out that the maximum hold time consumers could tolerate was an unbelievable 13 minutes.
 A 2018 research states that whereas over 60% of customers would settle for less than two minutes in a queue, 13% refused to accept any hold times at all.
 It turns out nearly one-third of consumers abandon the call and don’t ever try calling again if they don’t get a quick reply.
 Get your heads around this one guys.
 They don’t.
 Ever.
 Call.
 Back.
 Again.
 It is as bad as it sounds – these companies are losing customers.
 And I don’t need to remind you that acquiring a new customer costs five times more than retaining an existing one.

 So it seems that the customers’ patience is running thin and the call center capacity is running thinner.

-IVRs were touted as a solution but the consensus today is that they only make things worse.
-67% of consumers hang up because they get frustrated that they can’t talk to a real person.
+Still, 67% of consumers hang up because they get frustrated that they can’t talk to a real person.
 75% of customers say it takes too long to reach a live agent.

 Let me emphasize this again.
 At least 75% of customers are trying to reach a live agent the whole time they are talking to the IVR.
 The customers do NOT expect the automated system to solve their problems.
+At least, that opinion has been reinforced by interacting with other IVR automated response systems.

 The takeaway here is if you are automating, your automation better darn sure be able to provide some VALUE to the customers on the line.
 What value?
 Well, can it solve any of the customers’ pain points?
 Can it answer any of their queries?
 If not – your solution is not a solution.
 It’s just a new form of the old problem.